 It was much more than that.
-Most memorably was my introduction to Detroit, a city I had no interest in or plans to ever visit.
-Now I am trying to figure when I can get there again!
+Most memorable was my introduction to Detroit, a city I had no interest in or plans to ever visit.
+Now I am trying to figure out when I can get there again!
 Detroit is going through an amazing Renaissance just like the Buick brand.

 It's not just #ThatsABuick it's also #YesDetroit!

-Another area where Buick expressed their commitment to excellence and where the demonstrate their understanding of their audience is in their efforts of support NCAA sports and I still pinch myself when I think about my weekend in Indy for the NCAA basketball finals.
+Another area where Buick expressed their commitment to excellence and where they demonstrate their understanding of their audience is in their efforts to support NCAA sports and I still pinch myself when I think about my weekend in Indy for the NCAA basketball finals.

-I found friends, fine food and very unexpectedly a reminder of my own pursuit of happiness.
-The 24-hour of Happiness event to announce Buick’s new 24-hour test drive program was the impetus to recommit to happiness and the ultimate ability for Mr. Misadventures and I to very quickly decide we wanted some freedom and a little more adventure.
+I found friends, fine food, and very unexpectedly a reminder of my own pursuit of happiness.
+The 24-hour of Happiness event to announce Buick's new 24-hour test drive program was the impetus to recommit to happiness and the ultimate ability for Mr. Misadventures and I too very quickly decide we wanted some freedom and a little more adventure.